maphubs/maphubs/attributions.md

 * Dolphin by matthew hall from the Noun Project https://thenounproject.com/term/dolphin/25774/

 * Fox by m. turan ercan from the Noun Project https://thenounproject.com/term/fox/106672/

+* Mining by Yu luck from the Noun Project https://thenounproject.com/search/?q=mining&i=383745

+* Factory by Gregor Cresnar from the Noun Project https://thenounproject.com/search/?q=factory&i=780243